 7.2.
 CONVERSION RATES.
 When receiving or sending payrolls and payments through the Conversion Service, you are buying currencies from, or selling to, various partners and service providers of Bitwage.
 The Conversion Service is subject to the Bitwage "Conversion Rate."
 "Conversion Rate" means the liquidity adjusted price of a given currency amount in terms of local currency as quoted on the Bitwage Site.
 The Conversion Rate is located at www.bitwage.com/tickers and is provided within the history of your transactions.
 For the purpose of any transaction which incorporates the Conversion Rate, you agree, as a condition of using any Bitwage Services, to accept the Conversion Rate as the sole conversion metric.

 7.3.
 FEE CHANGES.
 Bitwage reserves the right to change the schedule of fees from time to time.
-You will be notified of any change in fees at least thirty (30) days in advance of the effective date.
+You will be notified of any change in fees.
 If a fee increase or change to this Agreement is not acceptable, you may cancel the Service as provided herein prior to the time the fee change takes effect.
 Your continued use of the Service constitutes your agreement to those changes.